Limited Company Business Loans

-A limited business - or limited company as it's more commonly referred to as - is a firm that is either public, or private limited by shares or guarantee.
+A limited business, or limited company as it's more commonly referred to, is a public or private firm limited by shares or guarantees.
 Limited by shares typically means businesses that make a profit, whereas limited by guarantee are not for profit.

 In the UK, limited companies must be incorporated with Companies House and registered for corporation tax purposes.
 On successful registration, limited companies receive a certificate of incorporation which is used as proof that the company legally exists.

 Limited company loans operate similarly to other loan products.
-After being matched with a suitable lender, your business will be approved for a loan amount (usually between £1,000 and £500,000), which you then pay back to the lender with interest on a monthly basis.
+After being matched with a suitable lender, your business will be approved for a loan amount, which you then pay back to the lender with interest on a monthly basis.

 Ltd company loans work to help SMEs easily access valuable finance for growth.
 The specifics of how they work will depend on the limited company business loan you choose.